mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 The Socorro processor needs to extract information from the minidump, walk the stack of the crashing process, and symbolicate the frames.
 The stackwalker is a separate project that uses the Breakpad library and is written in C++.
-How should the processor run stackwalk on minidumps?
+How should the processor run the stackwalker binary on minidumps?

 ## Decision Drivers

-- processor is written in Python; stackwalk is written in C++
+- processor is written in Python; stackwalker is written in C++
-- stackwalk code has equivalent code in mozilla-central and the two are developed in tandem
+- stackwalker code has equivalent code in mozilla-central (minidump-analyzer) and the two are developed in tandem
-- minidumps can be malformed; stackwalk can hang and crash
+- minidumps can be malformed; stackwalker can hang and crash

 ## Considered Options